Waste management officers handle the transportation and management of waste and recycling

 Employers

-There are more than 370 waste collection authorities (WCAs) operating across England and Wales (within local authorities).
-These employ the majority of waste management officers.
+More than 370 waste collection authorities (WCAs) operate across England and Wales (within local authorities), employing the majority of waste management officers.

 Jobs can also be found with private waste management firms and consultancies, industrial organisations, environmental agencies and non-profit-making conservation projects.

-Volunteering positions and significant career opportunities can be found in organisations such as these:
+Volunteering positions and significant career opportunities can be found in organisations such as:

 As environmental legislation becomes more stringent, large companies and organisations such as the NHS and higher education institutions are creating new posts for waste management professionals.